wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-example.md

 The following diagram illustrates all the required functionality of the FHIR API service that you are going to build.

-In here FHIR clients can invoke the API with HTTP/HTTPs with required information.
-The FHIR connector exposes each request to converting to the Health Level Seven International standards and then send to the resources available in the FHIR server.
+In here FHIR clients can invoke the API with HTTP/HTTPs with the required information.
+The FHIR connector exposes each request by converting to the Health Level Seven International standards and then send to the resources available in the FHIR server.

-This server is regularly loaded with a standard set of test data sets and also this server can store any data that related to administrative concepts such as patients, providers, organizations and devices, as well as a variety of clinical concepts including problems, medications, diagnostics, care plans and financial issues, among others.
+This server is loaded with a standard set of test data sets and also this server can store any data that are related to administrative concepts such as patients, providers, organizations, and devices as well as a variety of clinical concepts including problems, medications, diagnostics, care plans, and financial issues, among others.

 <img src="{{base_path}}/assets/img/integrate/connectors/fhirconnector.png" title="FHIR Connector" width="800" alt="FHIR Connector"/>

-## Setup the Integration Project
+## Setting up the integration project

 Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.